 Fellow Travelers is based on the novel by Thomas Mallon.
 Matt Bomer plays charismatic Hawkins Fuller, who maintains a financially rewarding, behind-the-scenes political career.
 Hawkins avoids emotional entanglements – until he meets Tim Laughlin, played by Jonathan Bailey, a young man brimming with idealism and religious faith.
 They begin a romance just as Joseph McCarthy and Roy Cohn declare war on “subversives and sexual deviants,” initiating one of the darkest periods in 20th-century American history.
-Over four decades, we follow our five main characters – Hawk, Tim, Marcus, Lucy and Frankie – as they cross paths through the Vietnam War protests of the 1960s, the drug-fueled disco hedonism of the 1970s and the AIDS crisis of the 1980s while facing obstacles in the world and within themselves.
+Over four decades, we follow our five main characters – Hawk, Tim, Marcus, Lucy, and Frankie – as they cross paths through the Vietnam War protests of the 1960s, the drug-fueled disco hedonism of the 1970s, and the AIDS crisis of the 1980s, while facing obstacles both in the world and within themselves.

 Episode One: You’re Wonderful